 Students admitted to the Bachelor of Social Work program are required to withdraw from the Bachelor of Social Work program if they register a second fail in Social Work Field Education (SOCW 302-6 and/or SOCW 402-15).

-Students are required to select 15 credit hours of Social Work electives.
+Students outside one of the specializations are required to select 15 credit hours of Social work electives.

 The minimum requirement for a Bachelor of Social Work is 120 credit hours.